Then and Now: The First Oyster Perpetual Date vs. The Current Oyster Perpetual Date

-The Oyster Perpetual Date ref.
-6534 featured a stainless steel 34 mm Oyster case, which was classified as “boy’s size.”
-Notice that the Oyster Perpetual Date is 2 mm smaller than the Datejust (which came out in 1945).
+The Oyster Perpetual Date, ref.
+6534, featured a stainless steel 34mm Oyster case.
+This was classified as “boy’s size.”
+Notice that the Oyster Perpetual Date is 2mm smaller than the Datejust (which came out in 1945).
 Fitted onto the Oyster case is a matching steel riveted Oyster bracelet.

 There are several dial variations of the Oyster Perpetual Date ref.
-6534 but the most common one we’ve come across is a light colored dial with silver-toned faceted triangular indices and alpha-style center hands.
-Naturally, as a “Date” model, there’s the essential date window at 3 o’clock along with the Cyclops magnification on the acrylic crystal.
+6534.
+However, the most common one we’ve come across is a light colored dial with silver-toned faceted triangular indices and alpha-style center hands.
+Naturally, as a “Date” model, there’s the essential date window at 3 o’clock.
+This also includes the Cyclops magnification on the acrylic crystal.
 Some versions of the Oyster Perpetual Date ref.
 6534 have a “roulette” date wheel, alternating between red and black numerals.